Congressional Intelligence and Armed Services Committees Advance New Measures to Probe for Possible Hidden UFO Data

 ["At a time when cross-domain transmedium threats to U.S. national security are expanding exponentially, the Committee is disappointed with the slow pace of DoD-led efforts to establish" the UAP in the form mandated by Congress in the 2021 law, the report said.
 It went on to explain that the further mandates contained in S. 4503 are intended "to accelerate progress."
 An image of the entire UAP-related section of the report appears below.

-[The July 20, 2002 SSCI committee report also clarified the sponsorship of the various UAP-related provisions found in the SSCI-reported S. 4503.
+[The July 20, 2022 SSCI committee report also clarified the sponsorship of the various UAP-related provisions found in the SSCI-reported S. 4503.
 Section 704 ("secure system" for reporting sensitive UAP-related information to the Pentagon office and via that office to Congress) was part of the base bill laid before the committee by the SSCI chairman, Sen. Mark Warner (D-VA), and the ranking Republican, Sen. Marco Rubio (R-FL).
-Section 703 (upgrading the involvement of the Director of National Intelligence and the Intelligence Community, re-naming the office, etc.) and Section 705 (requiring a GAO historical review back to 1947 on Intelligence Community involvement in UAP matters) were offered as amendments by Senator Roy Blunt (R-MO), co-sponsored by Sen. Kirsten Gillibrand (D-NY) and Martin Heinrich (D-NM).
+Section 703 (upgrading the involvement of the Director of National Intelligence and the Intelligence Community, re-naming the office, etc.) and Section 705 (requiring a GAO historical review back to 1947 on Intelligence Community involvement in UAP matters) were offered as amendments by Senator Roy Blunt (R-MO), co-sponsored by Senator Kirsten Gillibrand (D-NY), Martin Heinrich (D-NM), and Rubio.
 All of this UAP material was accepted by unanimous consent or on voice votes.
 Both the final amended bill and the committee report were approved unanimously by the 16-senator committee.]

 [The entire SSCI committee report on S. 4503 can be viewed or downloaded from this link: